 These artifacts mostly replace the traditional system and requirements specifications with new paradigms based on Lean-Agile development.
-These examples are also intended to help teams avoid focusing on a point solution too early and avoid picking specific requirements and designs at the beginning of the learning process.
+These examples also help teams avoid focusing on a point solution too early and avoid picking specific requirements and designs at the beginning of the learning process.
 Instead, they encourage leaving room for an emerging understanding based on intent, not specificity.

 Taken together, it’s a comprehensive model, as Figure 1 illustrates.

-This guidance article is for those consultants and SAFe experts who need to know how it all works together as a system—and for those who provide tooling around SAFe, where the semantics must be unambiguous.
+This guidance article is for those consultants and SAFe experts who need to know how it works together as a system—and those who provide tooling around SAFe, where the semantics must be unambiguous.

 If the model appears complex, that’s because contemporary software and systems development at scale is complicated, even with Agile methods.
 If an element is not needed, then it need not be used.
-However, teams and programs that are building world-class enterprise solutions of the highest possible quality can probably apply most of these elements.
+However, teams and ARTs building world-class enterprise solutions of the highest possible quality can probably apply most of these elements.